Knife Laws in Pennsylvania

 Contact an Experienced Pennsylvania Knife Lawyer

 Illegal possession of any weapon in the state is a criminal offense.
 If you have been caught with a knife, know that you have rights.
-One of them is calling an experienced criminal defense lawyer.
+One of them is calling a Pittsburgh criminal defense attorney.

-You need a criminal defense lawyer who will be in your corner, representing you towards the best legal outcome.
-If you need a criminal defense lawyer in Pennsylvania, give us at Worgul, Sarna, and Ness a call at (412) 214-9394 today.
+You need a Pittsburgh criminal defense lawyer who will be in your corner, representing you toward the best legal outcome.
+If you need a criminal defense attorney in Pennsylvania, give us at Worgul, Sarna & Ness a call at (412) 281-2146 today.